Connect with International Student Services

 Getting together with American Bishops and playing games, is a fun way to practice and be intentional about learning and speaking English!

-The International Bishop Association (IBA) of NCWC seeks to:
+The International Bishop Association (IBA) of NCWU seeks to:

 Increase the knowledge and awareness of students in the area of cultural and international affairs.

 To promote relationships between international and domestic Bishops.

-Provide cross-cultural exchange with the NCWC campus and the Rocky Mount area.
+Provide cross-cultural exchange with the NCWU campus and the Rocky Mount area.

 Provide opportunities for students to participate in cultural and social activities.

 Give back to our college and community through service opportunities.